Kron Reduction and Effective Resistance of Directed Graphs: Effective resistance of directed graphs

 \subsubsection{General strongly connected directed graphs}

-The effective resistance is usually asymmetric, i.e., $R_{\G}(i, j) \neq R_{\G}(j, i)$.
-However, the following theorem shows that the asymmetry can be reduced to node characteristics in a weight balanced directed graph. \begin{theorem}[\textit{Effective Resistance of Strongly Connected Graph}] Let $\G = ([n], \E, \A)$ be a strongly connected directed graph and let $\mathcal{L}$ be the corresponding loop-less Laplacian matrix.
-Then, there exists a positive diagonal matrix $M = \mathrm{diag}(m_1, \ldots, m_n)$ such that the effective resistance from node $a$ to node $b$ in $\G$ can be written by
+In Theorem \ref{thm: ER of Weight Balanced Directed Graph}, we have characterized the effective resistance of strongly connected weight balanced directed graphs using the corresponding loop-less Laplacian matrix, and stated the symmetry in Theorem \ref{thm: the metricity}.
+However, the effective resistance for general strongly connected directed graphs is usually asymmetric; that is, $R_{\G}(i, j) \neq R_{\G}(j, i)$.
+The following theorem shows that the asymmetry can be reduced to the node characteristics in a weight balanced directed graph. \begin{theorem}[\textit{Effective Resistance of Strongly Connected Graph}] Let $\G = ([n], \E, \A)$ be a strongly connected directed graph and let $\mathcal{L}$ be the corresponding loop-less Laplacian matrix.
+Then, there exists a positive diagonal matrix $M = \mathrm{diag}(m_1, \ldots, m_n)$ such that the effective resistance from node $a$ to node $b$ in $\G$ can be written as